kuking/go-pwentropy/README.md

 # go-pwentropy
-Estimates password entropy and excludes common passwords.
-Useful if you need to generate entropy for a key but you want to let the user input a password but you want to be sure the password provided has enough entropy for the desired key size.
-At least, to some extend (it is compliated.).
+Estimates password entropy considering common passwords.
+Useful if you need to generate entropy for a cipher key (using some sort of password derivation function), but want to be sure the user inputs a password with enough entropy for the desired key size.
+At least, with some confidence (it is complicated, read below.).

 **Long explanation and complicated answer**